The Growing Trend in Sensor-based Smart Medical Textiles

 Non-core companies and technology giants like Apple and Samsung are interested in this domain.

-Apple has patented a fabric-based button to control apple devices.
-While Samsung’s Human Fit consists of little sensors integrated into workout attire, men’s suits, and even buttons to keep up with the growing demand for fitness-tracking accessories.
+Apple has patented a fabric-based button to control Apple devices, while Samsung’s Human Fit consists of little sensors integrated into workout attire, men’s suits, and even buttons to keep up with the growing demand for fitness-tracking accessories.

-Besides these, universities (such as the National University of Singapore, Southern University of Science and Technology, FH Bielefeld, etc.) are also researching the domain.
+In addition to these, universities (such as the National University of Singapore, Southern University of Science and Technology, FH Bielefeld, etc.) are also researching the domain.

 Recent Innovations in Sensor-based Medical Textiles